pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 There are mainly 2 phase implementations, RegionRecover and ResolvedData.

 * RegionRecover design
-1. After the BR Recover function is invoked by TiDB Operator, BR first switches TiKV to recovery mode.
-At the same time, BR starts the recover_regions service.
-Monitor TiKV's Region information report.
+1. After the 1st BR is invoked by TiDB Operator, BR first put a recovery marker in pd, and all startup TiKV read the marker at very early startup, then TiKV switches to recovery mode.
+At the same time, TiKV starts the recovery service.
-2. TiKV scans the metadata of all local regions (including those in the Tombstone state), and sends it to the BR by a stream through the recover_regions service.
+2. BR send a read region meta request to TiKV, TiKV scans the metadata of all local regions, and sends it to the BR by a stream.
 3. After the BR receives the reports of all Region info (peer list) of all TiKV instances, it makes a decision based on the reported peer list.
 And send the recovery command to all TiKV instances for each region; close gRPC stream after sending.
 The BR decision as follows:
-    1. Within a Region, force the peer with the largest commit index as the leader.
+    1. for any region, select a peer as leader, peer has the max last log term as qualified leader, or
-    2. Set the tombstone to true when the pear is learner in the peer list.
+    2. if the last log term is the same, select peer has the max last log index
-4. TiKV deals with the BR Adviser recovery command accordingly.
-After completion, TiKV reports the completion status of the local peer.
-5. When the BR receives all the reports of the recovery command complete, it starts the Region raft state machine and waits for the applied index == commit index.
-Then, report the result to the BR for data that has reached applied index == commit index.
-After that the BR cancels the leader.
-Exit the recovery mode.
+    3. if the last log index is the same, select peer has the max commit index
+4. BR send recover region command to TiKV, TiKV assign a leader and then wait all region peer apply to last index.
-6. RegionRecover completes.
+5. RegionRecover completes.
 * ResolvedData design

-Delete RocksDB data according to the cluster level resolved_ts which get during the backup.
+start 2 worker to delete data with ts > min_resolved_ts

-1. Scan the KV DB of each TiKV through resolved_ts.
+1. Scan the KV DB of each TiKV through min_resolved_ts.
 2. Directly delete the Lock CF data of each KV DB.
-3. For each KV DB's Data CF key-value, if start_ts > resolved_ts, delete this key-value.
+3. For each KV DB's write CF key-value, if commit_ts > resolved_ts, delete this key-value in write CF and delete this key in default CF also.
-4. Do not process the Write CF data of each KV DB.

 ### TiKV